Ipstenu/dreamobjects/readme.txt

 1. The uploader page, as seen by Authors

 == Changelog ==

+= Version 2.1 =
+Dec 21, 2012 by Ipstenu

+* Made a change to how times are generated (using current_time correctly, vs time)
+* Provided this isn't the end of the world...

 = Version 2.0 =
 Nov 1, 2012 by Ipstenu